 PLOT DESIGN specifies the type and number of sample plots.

 Spatial Distribution defines the distribution of the sample points.
-There are three options: simple random, gridded, or uploading an own csv file specifying plot locations.
+There are three options: simple random, gridded, or uploading an own csv and shape file specifying plot locations.

 When selecting Random, the number of samples per plot needs to be assigned.